TanukiMCP/tellurideskihotels.com/src/content/drafts/telluride-memorial-celebration-of-life.md

   groupSize={15}
 />

 For information about planning other types of group trips, see our [50th birthday celebration guide](/blog/planning-tips/telluride-50th-birthday-celebration) or [couples retreat guide](/blog/planning-tips/telluride-couples-retreat).
 For accommodation options, review our [where to stay guide](/blog/destination-guides/where-to-stay-telluride).
+According to [Telluride's official website](https://www.telluride.com), the area offers peaceful settings perfect for memorial gatherings.

 <ArticleBookingWidget
   variant="compact"